 There are roles within informatics to suit several different personality types.
 Extroverts who like working with people make great trainers for health information systems.
 For those who are more analytical and systematic, designing, configuring and supporting information systems may be a better career option.
 You may prefer being a project manager if you like structure and organization.

-“The human-computer interaction is fascinating in terms of how technology supports much of daily health care operations,” says Lauren Pulino, RHIA, clinical assistant professor.
-“I would recommend this area of HIM because it has grown tremendously in the last 10 years and offers numerous job opportunities.”
+“The human-computer interaction is fascinating in terms of how technology supports much of daily health care operations,” says Lauren Pulino, MSHI, RHIA, program manager for provider learning and usability at The University of Kansas Health System.
+“I would recommend this area of health information management because it has grown tremendously in the last 10 years and offers numerous job opportunities.”